tjha/SearchEngine/README.md

 instanceId=<this machine's ID>
 ```

 Create a folder called socket-html next to your SearchEngine folder.
 This will contain the HTML that the crawler finds.
 Finally, run `source scripts/startCron.sh`, and you're done!
 It should be running.
+To stop the crawl run `source scripts/stopCron.sh`.

 The way this whole thing works is by running a cron job in the background that periodically checks to see if a crawler process is running.
 If no crawler process is running, cron starts a new crawler.
 We know that the crawler process will die every once in a while because of Amazon killing it or due to segfaults, but this cron job ensures that our driver process will be up and running most of the time.